 In fact, it’s perfect to drink all year round –whether you live somewhere with high pollen in the spring and fall (think pollen infested South Florida or Southern Spain during peak olive blooming season) or not.
 It works as a sore throat and allergy remedy or cold prevention.

 For what it’s worth, I’ve bought (or requested that my personal tea shopper buy) tons of boxes of this fine Twinings tea over the past two years and I’m not stopping.
-It’s slightly on the expensive side but trust me, you want a lemon and ginger tea with a tangy twist, look no further than this spectacular find!
+It’s slightly on the expensive side but trust me, if you want a lemon and ginger tea with a tangy twist, look no further than this spectacular find!

 Caffeine content: 0 g